Man kills friend over N100 debt in Lagos – The Sun Nigeria

 Christopher Oji

-A man has killed his friend for allegedly refusing to pay back a debt of N1,000 he was owing him at White Sand area of Badia , Apapa-Iganmu council, Lagos.
+A man killed his friend for allegedly refusing to pay back a debt of N100 he was owing him at White Sand area of Badia, Apapa Iganmu, Lagos.

-The deceased, White London, was indebted to his friend, Emma, to the tune of N 1, 100.00, with a promise to pay back within a week.
+The deceased, White London, was indebted to his friend, Emma, of N1,100, with a promise to pay within a week.

-A witness, Sunday said White London paid Emma an attendant in a film house/ brothel, N1,000, leaving behind a balance of N100.
+A witness, Sunday, said white London paid Emma, an attendant in a film house/ brothel, N1,000, leaving a balance of N100.

+Sunday said Emma insisted that London, as he was fondly called, must pay the balance of N100 or he would not let him go.

-“Emma also picked a bottle and succeeded in stabbing London the neck.
-In fact, the bottle penetrated deep into his neck.
-Due to the excessive blood that rushed out from his neck, Emma died on the spot.
+“Emma also picked a bottle and stabbed London on the neck.
+In fact, the broken bottle penetrated deep into the neck.
+Due to the excessive blood that rush out from the injury, Emma died on the spot,” he said.

-It was further gathered that London had attempted to flee, but was apprehended by some members of the Oodua People’s Congress (OPC), who intimated the police operatives attached to Badia Division who arrested him.
+It was further gathered that London attempted to bolt away, but was apprehended by some members of the Oodua People’s Congress (OPC), who intimated the police operatives attached to Badia Division and he was arrested him.

-Our correspondent who later visited the police station gathered that the body has been deposited at a public morgue, while arrangement was being made to transfer the suspect to the State Criminal Investigation and Intelligence Department (SCIID) Panti, for further investigation.
+Our correspondent, who later visited the police station, gathered that the body has been deposited at a public morgue, while arrangement was being made to transfer the suspect to the State Criminal Investigation and Intelligence Department (SCIID) Panti, for further action.

 Leave a Reply